 Although each individual is unique, let’s take a look at the commonly shared Mongolian facial features that are often used by foreigners to describe the overall “Mongolian look.”

 Prominent High Cheekbones

-If there is one of the most heard stereotypes and usual facial traits of Mongolian people, it would be the high and big cheekbones.
-Though other Asian types of people do share this facial feature, it seems to be more common among Siberian types of people from Northern and Northeastern Asia.
+Perhaps one of the most notable features associated with Mongolians is the presence of high and pronounced cheekbones.
+Although other Asian groups share this characteristic, it seems to be more prevalent among Siberian groups hailing from Northern and Northeastern Asia.

 Nomads or People Who Live In Villages/”Soums”

 These people, who often live simpler lives, have a unique look.
 Particularly nomads living in the countryside don’t have access to modern skincare products.
 As a result, their skin tends to have a rugged appearance.
 Their constant exposure to the sun also gives them a darker, tanned complexion, often with red, blushed cheeks.
 However, these features tend to soften once they change their lifestyle.

 Mongolians residing in cities generally appear paler, with similarities to Korean and Kazakh people.
 Urban Mongolians can trace their ancestry back to a variety of regions such as Central Asia, Western Asia, Eastern Europe, Northern China, and Siberia.
 It’s not uncommon for some city-dwelling Mongolians to have light brown or blondish hair and hazel or green eyes.
 Unless they have distinctive features, they might often be mistaken for Eastern Asians by most foreigners.

 Western/Minority Ethnic Groups in Mongolia